sisense/graphql2rest/README.md

 **`formatErrorFn`** is an optional function to custom format GraphQL error responses.

 **`formatDataFn`** is an optional function to custom format non-error GraphQL responses (data).
-If not provided, default behavior is to strip the encapsulating `'data:'` property and omit the `'errors'` array from successful responses.
+If not provided, default behavior is to strip the encapsulating `'data:'` property and the name of the GraphQL operation, and omit the `'errors'` array from successful responses.

 **`expressRouter`** is an express.Router() instance to attach new routes on.
 If not provided, a new Express instance will be returned.